Binary-Kitchen/SolderingTutorial/README.md

 - Difficulty: **1/5**

 ### [SmartLED](SmartLED/)
-Create a wonderful smart LED-Lamp you can control with you Smatphone.
+Create a wonderful smart LED-Lamp you can control with you Smartphone.

 <img src="/SmartLED/manual/images/thumbnail.jpg" width=400px alt="SmartLED">